top of page

 About me

-I want the best for you right from the start and clinical research says time and time again the "therapeutic relationship" is the single most important factor in outcomes - far and above the methods used.
-So finding someone you trust enough and work well with is a priority especially if we are not used to talking about ourselves or we have been hurt or traumatised.
+Whether you come to me through referral or recommendation I want the best for you right from the start and clinical research says time and time again the "therapeutic relationship" is the single most important factor in outcomes - far and above the methods used.
+So finding someone you trust enough and work well with is a priority and in line with guidelines and research into psychotherapy I will always check-in at regular intervals to ensure you get the best experience.

 rscpp.gif.png